Need submitting music to ESPN? Done right!

 I need you to submit music to ESPN specialists

-Create a list of tracks for ESPN specialists.
-Research current music trends and select suitable songs.
-Compile a diverse range of genres to cater to different audiences.
-Ensure all submissions meet ESPN's guidelines and standards.
-Submit the final music list for review and approval.
+Create a list of high-energy, engaging music tracks to submit to ESPN specialists.
+Include a variety of genres and styles to cater to different preferences.
+Ensure that the music selected aligns with ESPN's brand and the type of content they produce.
+Submit the final list for review and approval.

 I need you to submit music to ESPN specialists